 positive social change.
 She is currently a member of the advisory board for The Institute for the Future, and was invited on a flight from SFO to London by British Airways and the United Nations to brainstorm world problems, and invited to a small convening in DC to advise Secretary of State Hillary Clinton on technology and society.

 Tiffany has written a quarterly newsletter since 1998 that highlights films, books, events and happenings around the world called “Breakfast @ Tiffany’s” and contributes to publications including Harvard Business Review, Documentary Magazine, Huffington Post, Tribeca’s Future of Film and Good Magazine.
 Fast Company listed her as one of the “Twitter stars to follow” in 2013.
 The Library of the Academy of Motion Picture Arts & Sciences has the script for Connected as part of their permanent Core Collection.
-She has written 10 screenplays and her first book, Brain Power: From Neurons to Networks.
+She has written 10 screenplays and a TED Book, Brain Power: From Neurons to Networks.